You can build a child theme for Divi (or Extra) in just a few simple steps.

 - Make modifications unavailable to the Customizer

 - Identify and override exact selectors from the parent theme

 - Preview custom styles before committing to them

 - Uses WP Filesystem API – will not create files you cannot remove

 Final thoughts on child theme generators

-As with anything in WordPress, there are a number of options for generating a child theme in Divi.
+As with anything in WordPress, there are several options for generating a child theme in Divi.
 The simplest way would be to just download a blank child theme zip file and upload it to your site.
-This is an excellent option for new users with a new site, especially if you just wanted somewhere convenient to store your CSS.
+This is an excellent option for new users with a new site, especially if you just want somewhere convenient to store your CSS.

 Using a child theme generator plugin such as the one used above is also very quick and makes it easy to copy over the files you need without having to access an FTP program.